YanKlInnomme/FoundryVTT-kult-divinity-lost-fr/README.md

  * Tom LaPorta's Kult 4th edition system
  * The Babele module (The essential for translation)
  * The Lib-wrapper module (Required by Babele)

+## Version 3.0.1

+ * Updated for integration into the official Foundry VTT library

 ## Version 3.0.0